 Application of a data assimilation system is necessary in order to analyse the initial state of a given forecast.
-Due to the limited number of observations in comparison to the number of model grid points the current practice is to correct a "first guess" from a recent forecast, with observations.
-In the HIRLAM analysis system this is done by the so called optimum interpolation method (Lorenc, 1981).
+Due to the limited number of observations in comparison to the number of model grid points the current practice is to correct a 'first guess' from a recent forecast, with observations.

+In the HIRLAM forecasting system there are currently two analysis systems available for operational use.

+The first system currently used for the models 'E' and 'N' (Appendix A) originates back to the 1980s with some developments since then.
+This system is based on the socalled optimum interpolation method (Lorenc, 1981).
 A documentation of the HIRLAM analysis system is available (Källén, 1996; Lönnberg and Shaw, 1987).

 Wind components, geopotential and surface pressure are analysed using a multivariate 3-dimensional statistical interpolation while a univariate interpolation is used for relative humidity.
 Analyses are made in a non-staggered grid.
-A comprehensive quality control, including a check against first guess values, is implemented to avoid the use of erroneous observations.
+A comprehensive quality control is implemented to avoid use of erroneous observations.

-Analyses are made for standard pressure levels between 1000 hPa and 10 hPa.
+Analyses are made for standard pressure levels between 1000 hPa and 10 hpa.

-Currently, the following observations are used: SYNOP (pressure only), SHIP (pressure, wind), DRIBU (pressure, wind), PILOT (wind), TEMP (geopotential, wind and humidity at standard levels), AIREP and AMDAR/ACARS (wind).
+Currently, the following observations are used: SYNOP (pressure only), SHIP (pressure,wind), DRIBU (pressure,wind), PILOT (wind), TEMP (geopotential, wind and humidity at standard levels), AIREP and AMDAR/ACARS (wind).